Track geometry: Cant

 In curved track, it is usually designed to raise the outer rail, providing a banked turn, thus allowing trains to maneuver through the curve at higher speeds that would otherwise be not possible if the surface was flat or level.
 It also helps a train steer around a curve, keeping the wheel flanges from pressing the rails, minimizing friction and wear.
 The measurement of the difference in elevation between the outer rail and the inner rail is called cant in most countries.
 Sometime the cant is measured in term of angle instead of height difference.
-In the United States, it is measured in height difference and called crosslevel, even for the curved track.
+In North America, it is measured in height difference and called crosslevel, even for the curved track.

 When the outside rail is at higher elevation than the inside rail, it is called positive cant.
 This is normally the desired layout for curved track.
 Most counties achieve the desired level of positive cant by raising the outside rail to that level which is called superelevation.
 For Swiss railroads, the cant is done by rotating at the track axis (center of the two rails) to have outside rail super elevated (raised) at the half rate of the desired cant and the inside rail under elevated (lowered) at the same half rate of the desired cant.

-When the outside rail is at lower elevation than the inside rail, it is called negative cant (or reverse crosslevel in the United States).
+When the outside rail is at lower elevation than the inside rail, it is called negative cant (or reverse crosslevel in North America).
 This is not usually a desired layout but it may be unavoidable in some situations such as curves involving turnouts.

 There are regulations which limit the maximum cant.
 This is to control the unloading of the wheels on the outside rail (high rail), especially at low speeds.

 Cant gradient

 Cant gradient is the amount by which cant is increased or decreased in a given length of track.
 The change in cant is required in order to connect a tangent track (no cant) to a curved track (with cant) through a transition curve.
 The rate of change of cant is used to determine the suitable cant gradient for a given design speed.
 Track twist may also be used to describe cant gradient which may be expressed in percentage of cant change per length unit.
 However, in the UK, the term track twist is normally used in the context of cant gradient with higher values which are considered to be faults.

-In the United States, the required cant gradient on a transition curve to achieve smooth connection between superelevation of curved track and the zero crosslevel of tangent track is called superelevation runoff.
+In North America, the required cant gradient on a transition curve to achieve smooth connection between superelevation of curved track and the zero crosslevel of tangent track is called superelevation runoff.
 In addition to the runoff specification, the regulations related to allowable rate of change in the cant is also part of the general specification on the rate of change in crosslevel called warp parameter.
 The warp parameter and superelevation runoff help calculate the required length of the runoff for a transition curve.